← Back to Job Opportunities

 As a remote-based company, we believe in fostering a collaborative and positive work environment that encourages creativity and innovation.
 Our workplace aligns with our collective values of social and racial justice, freedom from a 9-5 office, and the power of writing and art to change things for the better.

-1. Strong Communication: Excellent verbal and written communication skills to effectively collaborate with authors and internal team members.
-Familiarity with the Chicago Manual of Style, Microsoft Word’s tracking changes and comments functions, and prior experience with digital client communications and file management preferred.
+1. Strong Communication: Excellent verbal and written communication skills to effectively collaborate with clients and internal team members.
+Familiarity with the Chicago Manual of Style, Microsoft Word’s Track Changes and Comment functions, and prior experience with digital client communications and file management preferred.

-2. Organizational Skills: Demonstrated ability to manage multiple projects at a time, prioritize tasks, and meet deadlines in a fast-paced environment.
+2. Organizational Skills: Demonstrated ability to manage multiple projects at a time, prioritize tasks, keep an accurate record of their hours, and meet deadlines in a fast-paced environment.

 3. Data Management Expertise: The ideal candidate will be comfortable organizing files in cloud storage with company-wide folder and naming conventions.
 They will prioritize correctly labeling different versions of files and feel comfortable working with multiple file formats.
 Experience with Microsoft Word, Adobe Acrobat, Google Drive, Adobe Creative Suite (particularly Photoshop and InDesign), and familiarity with ClickUp or other project management software is a plus but not required.